tahmid-ni7/Online-Bookshop-with-laravel/readme.md

  - Multiple secured login and registration, Use middleware route group for admin and users
  - Use database seeder
- - Secured payment system with stripe.
+ - Secured payment system with **stripe**.
+ - Resize the uploaded images.

  ### Development